 Adjustment Free Restorative Dentistry with emphasis on Cosmetic Dentistry and Occlusion

 C.E.
-Credit – 14 units of California CE credit / An ADA CERP recognized provider.
+Credit – 14 units of California CE credit.

 THIS TWO-DAY SEMINAR WILL BE OF SPECIAL INTEREST TO PRACTITIONERS WHOSE GOAL IS TO DELIVER THE HIGHEST QUALITY DENTISTRY AVAILABLE IN THE WORLD TODAY.

 The objective of this course is to familiarize the participants with the general philosophy and rationale of a time tested approach to restorative treatment based upon solid principles that can be routinely demonstrated clinically.
 Skills necessary to master all phases of adhesive and aesthetic dentistry will be addressed as well.
 Diagnosis and treatment planning procedures that will allow you to avoid expensive and embarrassing failures will be presented.
 The participants will be shown by means of clinical cases, all of the necessary steps to insure the best possible chance for successful and rewarding treatment for both the patient and the practitioner.